rakeshashastri/ResizingTextViewInTableViewCell/README.md

 # Resizing UITextView in UITableViewCell

-Nothing much to say.
 It has a UITextView in a UITableViewCell which resizes as you type into it.